How Self-Driving Cars Are Revolutionizing the Way We Travel

 Level 0: No Automation

-The driver is in full control of the vehicle at all times, with no assistance from any automation technology.
-However, these human driven vehicles feature driver support systems such as stability control, forward-collision warning, and automatic emergency braking.
-Most vehicles on U.S. roads fall under this category.
+The driver is in full control of the vehicle at all times, with no assistance from automation technology.
+However, these human-driven vehicles feature driver support systems such as stability control, forward-collision warning, and automatic emergency braking.
+Most vehicles on U.S. roads fall into this category.

 Level 1: Driver Assistance

-The lowest level of automation, Level 1 vehicles have some automated systems that can assist the driver with tasks like steering or accelerating (cruise control).
+Level 1 vehicles are the lowest level of automation.
+They have some automated systems that can assist the driver with tasks like steering or accelerating (cruise control).
 Nevertheless, the driver is still responsible for maintaining control of the vehicle.

 Level 2: Partial Automation